Manufacturing and Design division (M&D) outstanding practitioner award

 - Maximum length is 6 pages.

-- One from a supervisor where the accomplishment/contributions were made (i.e., immediate supervisor, chief engineer, director of engineering)
+- One must be from a supervisor where the accomplishment/contributions were made (i.e., immediate supervisor, chief engineer, director of engineering)

 - The other two letters may come from professional peers or colleagues who are within or outside of the nominee’s organization.